 The FVRD manages a diverse range of parkland spread over ten regional parks.
 Whether you want to show off our spectacular scenery to a visiting relative, spend a day fishing on the Fraser River, host a family picnic or just enjoy a quiet stroll, you’re sure to find a regional park that will fit the bill.

 - Research your hike and plan ahead.
 Tell someone where you are going and when you plan to return.
 Cell phones work in most, but not all, areas.
-Important items to bring include water, nourishing snacks and emergency supplies such as a first aid kit, flashlight and light waterproof jacket.
+Important items to bring include: water, snacks, first aid kit, headlamp, gloves and jacket.

-- Lock your vehicle, use an anti-theft device and keep valuables out of sight.
+- Lock your vehicle and keep valuables out of sight.

 - Be aware of your surroundings at all times.
 Trails, walkways and structures may be slippery, especially when wet and/or covered with snow or leaves.
 Be especially aware of tripping hazards on trails.